I had a conversation with a friend recently about how to communicate effectively in any situation.

 - Repeat the process until you can write and speak about the topic clearly.

-As you gain clarity, you’ll suddenly unlock the motivation to become more clear.
+As you gain clarity, you’ll suddenly unlock the motivation to communicate clearly.
 It’s a positive feedback loop that transforms weak communication into effective communication.

 2. Effective communication seeks to be understood, not responded to.